-- 1. Explain orally and in writing the distinctive aural features of music in Asia and Oceania. - 2.
-Analyze how music reflects historical, social, political and environmental aspects of Asia and Oceania. - 3.
+- 1. Explain the distinctive aural characteristics of contemporary music in Asia and Oceania. - 2.
+Analyze the relationship between music and the historical, social, political, and environmental contexts of Asia and Oceania. - 3.
 Communicate effectively in both writing and speaking when evaluating service learning activities. - 4.
-Apply orally and in writing critical thinking skills related to course content and service-learning experiences.
+Apply critical thinking skills to analyze, evaluate, and integrate course content and service-learning experiences in written formats.